basf/mlipx/docs/source/concept/zntrack.rst

 ZnTrack
 =======

+The :code:`mlipx` package is based ZnTrack.
+Although, :code:`mlipx` usage does not require you to understand how ZnTrack works, the following will give a short overview of the concept.

 With ZnTrack you can build complex workflows based on :term:`DVC` and :term:`GIT`.
 The first part of a workflow is defining the steps, which in the context of ZnTrack are called :code:`Node`.
 A :code:`Node` is based on the Python :code:`dataclass` module.